ginstrom/paladin-novel/chapters/17_allies-and-enemies.md

 As the official delegation prepared to depart, their mission clearly failed, Sister Marta approached Silviana and Gond quietly.

 "Lore-keeper," she said, her voice filled with quiet determination.
 "I have learned much today.
-The old ways... they are not dead, are they?
+The old ways… they are not dead, are they?
 There are still those who remember Alanyi's true calling."

 Silviana smiled gently.
 "The old ways endure, Sister.
 They wait for those with courage to embrace them again."